Inspiring the next generation into the Print, Paper and Packaging industries

 Vpress are delighted to be part of the PassIT! inititative, which ultimately will help to raise not only funds, but also awareness of the cause, encouraging more young people to take an interest in our industry.

-We’re encouraging schools to jump on board with both schools into industry programmes.
-Take a look at our MakeIT! wood and furniture programme to find out more – or if you’re already interested in both programmes, sign your school up today!
+We’re encouraging schools to jump on board with all three schools into industry programmes.
+Take a look at our MakeIT!
+Wood and MakeIT!
+Furniture programmes to find out more – or if you’re already interested in all programmes, sign your school up today.